-How We Deploy Predictive Analytics in Humboldt Park
+How We Build Predictive Analytics in Humboldt Park

 We connect to your POS system, booking platform, or sales records and build forecasting models tailored to your specific business and location.
 For restaurants on Division Street and Chicago Avenue, we model daily covers and menu item demand based on day of week, weather, and community events like the Puerto Rican People's Day Parade and Fiesta Boricua.
 For retail shops near Sacramento Boulevard, we forecast product demand by category, factoring in cultural holidays and seasonal patterns.
 For service providers on Western Avenue, we predict appointment volume and inquiry patterns by day and time.
 Predictions are delivered through simple dashboards and automated alerts that tell you what to prepare for before you open the doors.